UCLA Travel Arrangements

 - Please see the T&E Cardholder Agreement with US Bank.

 - Travel of Less than 24 Hours – When the entire length of a trip is less than 24 hours, meals and incidental expenses cannot be reimbursed unless the travel includes an "overnight stay” as supported by a lodging receipt.

 - Per University Policy, Travel reimbursement must be completed by UCLA's Travel Accounting within 45 days from completion of trip or it will be treated as imputed income and taxable.

-In order to claim reimbursement for your travel expenses, you must complete the Travel and Other Reimbursement Request (Form, Instructions) and submit the completed form along with the original itemized receipts to Ricardo Morales within 5 business days of the end of a trip.
+In order to claim reimbursement for your travel expenses, you must complete the Travel and Other Reimbursement Request (Form, Instructions) and submit the completed form along with the original itemized receipts to Abhi Ramesh within 5 business days of the end of a trip.

 - It typically takes 5 to 12 working days for UCLA Travel Accounting to process the reimbursement check and electronic deposit to the traveler’s bank.